usnistgov/REFPROP-docs/doc/DLL/legacy.rst

         :1: Liquid phase
         :2: Vapor phase
+        :0: Any single phase state when T>Tc or P>Pc.
+For T<Tc or P<Pc, this option is not allowed and TPFLSH should be used instead.
+TPFLSH is required in order to find the saturation state, which is then used to determine if the state is liquid or vapor.
+However, if an initial guess is supplied for D then kph=0 can be used and the routine will determine the phase by checking if D<Dc or D>Dc.
-        :0: Stable phase - NOT ALLOWED (use TPFLSH) (Unless an initial guess is supplied for D) :-1: Force the search in the liquid phase (for metastable points) :-2: Force the search in the vapor phase (for metastable points)
+        :-1: Force the search in the liquid phase (for metastable points) :-2: Force the search in the vapor phase (for metastable points)